 On activating it, the Marketplace tab will appear in the admin panel as shown in the snapshot below.

-After successful installation of WooCommerce Marketplace, the admin can configure it under “Marketplace > Settings”.
+After the successful installation of WooCommerce Marketplace, the admin can configure it under “Marketplace > Settings”.

 Facebook App ID – Enter Facebook App ID collected from Facebook.

 Facebook App Secret – Enter Facebook App Secret collected from Facebook.